jbloomlab/phydms/docs/ExpCM.rst

 There are three independent :math:`g_w` values and three independent :math:`\phi_w` values (since :math:`1 = \sum_w g_w = \sum_w \hat{\phi}_w`, so we have three equations and three unknowns.
 These equations can be solved numerically for :math:`\hat{\phi}_w`, and these empirical estimates can be used in the place of estimating :math:`\phi_w` by maximum likelihood.
-Such a procedure speeds the numerical optimization by reducing the number of free parameters.
+Such a procedure speeds the numerical optimization by reducing the number of free parameters that must be optimized.

 Identifying diversifying selection via site-specific :math:`\omega_r` values
 ------------------------------------------------------------------------------